-We are inviting instructors to be part of this by drawing on what we already know to try out quick strategies to support well-being in their own classes, and have their students participate in a survey to evaluate its impact.
+We are inviting faculty to be part of this by drawing on what we already know to try out quick strategies to support well-being in their own classes, and have their students participate in a survey to evaluate its impact.
 An additional goal of this initiative is to expand the network of faculty and instructors interested in exploring strategies that support well-being in learning environments.

 Get access to a toolkit of activities and templates that you can use right away